 To make things happen, you’ll need certain apps and local contacts, so be patient and continue reading this expat guide to set yourself up for success.

 Malaysia offers one of the most generous tourist visas in the region, with 90 days to explore.
 Work visas vary between 1-2 years depending on nationality.

-Note that it is not possible for foreigners to gain Malaysian citizenship, but if you’re looking to establish longer-term roots, you can apply for the “Malaysia My Second Home” program (currently on-hold but expected to reopen).
+Note that it is not possible for foreigners to gain Malaysian citizenship, but if you’re looking to establish longer-term roots, you can apply for the “Malaysia My Second Home” program.

 If you need to visit immigration while you’re here, know that it’s located in the administrative district of Putrajaya, and takes about an hour to reach from the city center of KL.
 If you need to make a Visa run, people often go to a nearby city like Bangkok or Singapore.